 issues to secure areas of the sea that are protected.
 The

-organisation is well supported with a number of project
+organisation was well supported with a number of project

-officers, trustees and marine ambassadors such that they
+officers, trustees and marine ambassadors in 2018 such that they

 the shameful state of our oceans.

 media coverage reviewed was correct at time of going to press.

 For the avoidance of doubt, The BLUE Marine Foundation has no

 connection with and is an entirely separate organisation to